-Sometimes I think it’s interesting to break down credit card strategies by card issuer, so in this post I wanted to share my Capital One card strategy for 2022.
+Sometimes I think it’s interesting to break down credit card strategies by card issuer, so in this post I wanted to share my current Capital One card strategy.
 In separate posts I wrote about my Amex card strategy, Chase card strategy, and Citi card strategy.

 Capital One is a card issuer where my feelings have evolved significantly, as Capital One has gotten more competitive in the transferable points space.
-A few years ago I didn’t have any Capital One cards, while now Capital One is the card issuer with which I spend the most.
+Several years ago I didn’t have any Capital One cards, while now Capital One is the card issuer with which I spend the most.

 Here’s a rundown of what you need to know to be approved for a Capital One card, a summary of my strategy, and then which Capital One card I’m most interested in applying for.